TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

       Recall that collisions occur when *TWO DIFFERENT* keys generate the same hash code and get assigned to the same bucket. (e.g. `Carlos` and `Carla` are both hashed to `3`, so `3` becomes a location for `Carlos` AND `Carla`.
 However, we know that this is not an update because the keys are different).
 Review the [dealing with collisions](https://www.theodinproject.com/lessons/javascript-hashmap-data-structure#collisions) section of the previous lesson to find a way to handle our collisions.

-      - Remember to grow your buckets when your hash map reaches the `load factor` by copying its contents to a new hash map with double the previous capacity.
+      - Remember to grow your buckets to double their capacity when your hash map reaches the `load factor`.
 The methods mentioned later in this assignment can help you handle the growth logic, so you may want to implement this feature near the end.
 However, we mention this with `set()` because it's important to grow buckets exactly as they are being expanded.

   1. `get(key)` takes one argument as a key and returns the value that is assigned to this key.
 If a key is not found, return `null`.